lara-martin/NLP-class/homeworks/grad.md

 * other online courses and their materials

 <div class="alert alert-danger">
-The use of any of these items will be considered a serious academic integrity violation and will result, at a minimum, in an automatic 0 on this entire assessment (i.e., a 0 will be recorded for 20% of your entire course grade).
+The use of any of these disallowed resources will be considered a serious academic integrity violation and will result in, at a minimum, an automatic 0 on this entire assignment (i.e., a 0 will be recorded for 20% of your entire course grade).
 </div>